 Kyushu Institute of Technology (Kyutech) is a Japanese national university founded in 1909 - in the city of Kitakyushu.
 Kitakyushu is known as the birthplace of modern industry in Japan.
 Over the past 20 years, Kyutech has offered courses in space engineering at undergraduate and graduate levels.
 In 2004, Kyutech established the Laboratory of Lean Satellite Enterprises and In-Orbit Experiments (LaSEINE) as a special research center dedicated to studies on spacecraft charging, spacecraft material degradation, and hypervelocity impact.
 In 2010, a new research division, the Centre for Nanosatellite Testing (CeNT) was added to LaSEINE.
-CeNT provides all the environmental tests necessary for a nanosatellite with size up to 50cm x 50cm x 50cm and weight up to 50kg.
+CeNT provides all the environmental tests necessary for a nano-satellite with size up to 50cm x 50cm x 50cm and weight up to 50kg.
 On 17 February 2016, HORYU-IV, a nano-satellite built by SEIC students, was launched into space.
 Subsequent projects have continued.
+Kyutech is the World No. 1 academic operator of small satellites for 7 years in a row according to the "Smallsats by the Numbers 2024" reported by BryceTech.